This is in answer to a video request from my recent poll—I had no idea the opportunity would come up so quickly!

 1) Here are links to photos of team loop braiding: one photo on LMBRIC (Sulawesi,Indonesia), and this photo on a historical reenactors’ site that shows 3 people cooperating in making the Katheren Wheele braid.
 (Here’s Keiko Kusakabe’s photo of an Indonesian 3-person lacy loop braid).
 How about 5 people team braiding?
 This is from LMBRIC again)…Btw, you don’t need an extra person to hold the start of the braid, you can attach it to whatever you want.
 That extra person is great, though if you want to braid longer lengths–he or she can act as the ‘beater’ and tighten up the braid after each series of braiding moves.

-2) There are other ways to effect the same exchange of loops.
+2) There are other ways to effect the same exchange of loops between the two braiders.
 Any way that gets one of the two loops through the other with neither being turned over in the process would work.
 Old English Pattern Books for Loop Braiding (OEPB) teaches more than one way.

 3) The main difference from how I teach this as a double braid done by a solo braider is that Amy and Patrick are each doing V-fell braiding, whereas the individual left and right hands in my equivalent solo-braider technique are actually braiding as if they were making A-fell braids.
 The two resulting double braids turn out “backwards”, but otherwise fairly identical to each other.

-A much more interesting difference is that the tightening here is done by each braider before they exchange loops.
+When team braiding, the tightening is done by each braider before they exchange loops.
 After the exchange there is no need to tighten.

-I don’t find this convenient as a solo braider, instead I only tighten after the loop exchange, pulling the right and left “braiders’” loops away from each other, which is another way to tighten the whole braid.
-I don’t recommend doing it that way as a braiding team, it feels much more natural to tighten against one’s own loops than to try to balance it against another braider.
-(Except in the case of double-tubular double braids—for them I recommend doing both types of tightening, whether braiding solo or as a team.)
+I don’t find this convenient as a solo braider, instead I only tighten after the loop exchange, pulling the right and left “braiders'” loops away from each other, which is another way to tighten the whole braid.
+It’s probably not a good idea to do it that way as a braiding team, it’s easier to tighten against one’s own loops than to try to balance it against another braider.

-That difference in tightening creates a difference in the way the hollow double braid initially turns out—it comes out rectangular on the horizontal axis when braided by two braiders tightening separately, but rectangular with the wide sides on the vertical axis when tightened by a solo braider pulling left and right loops apart after the loop transfer.
+That difference in tightening creates a difference in the way the hollow double braid initially turns out—it comes out rectangular on the horizontal axis when braided by two braiders tightening separately, but rectangular with the wide sides on the vertical axis when tightened by a solo braider pulling left and right loops apart after the loop exchange between the two hands.

-These two outcomes can look very different, because the color-pattern of the two “side” surfaces is usually quite different than the color-pattern of the upper and lower surface of the braid.
+These two outcomes can make the braid’s color pattern look very different, because the color-pattern of the two “side” surfaces is usually quite different than the color-pattern of the upper and lower surface of the braid.
 Even though the two outcomes look so different, there is no important structural difference between them.
 Both are hollow, and can be manually reshaped by inserting a narrow object to puff the braid out, and then (optionally) re-flattening it on any axis.